-Based on 1-2 years of continuous observations of seismic ambient noise at more than 600 stations in and around Tibet, we present Rayleigh wave phase velocity maps from 10 sec to 60 sec period and a 3-D Vsv model of the crust and uppermost mantle derived from these maps.
-The 3-D model exhibits significant apparently inter-connected low shear velocity features across most of the Tibetan middle crust at depths between 20 and 40 km.
+[54] Based on 1-2 years of continuous observations of seismic ambient noise at more than 600 stations in and around Tibet, we present Rayleigh wave phase velocity maps from 10 s to 60 s period and a 3-D Vsv model of the crust and uppermost mantle derived from these maps.
+The 3-D model exhibits significant apparently interconnected low shear velocity features across most of the Tibetan middle crust at depths between 20 and 40 km.
 These low velocity zones (LVZs) do not conform to surface faults and are most prominent near the periphery of Tibet.

-It is tempting to attribute the LVZs to the existence of mid-crustal partial melting perhaps initiated by the presence of aqueous fluids (e.g., Caldwell et al., 2009).
-However, previous estimates by Shapiro et al. (2004) of the location of strong radial anisotropy in the Tibetan middle crust caused by anisotropic minerals aligned by deformation are nearly coincident with the LVZs in central and western Tibet.
-(Agreement is weaker in eastern Tibet where resolution degrades in the study of Shapiro et al.) As Duret et al. (2010) discuss, the amplitude of radial anisotropy is not well determined in the global-scale tomographic study of Shapiro et al. (2004).
+[55] It is tempting to attribute the LVZs to the existence of mid-crustal partial melting perhaps initiated by the presence of aqueous fluids [e.g., Caldwell et al., 2009].
+However, previous estimates by Shapiro et al. [2004] of the location of strong radial anisotropy in the Tibetan middle crust caused by anisotropic minerals aligned by deformation are nearly coincident with the LVZs in central and western Tibet.
+(Agreement is weaker in eastern Tibet where resolution degrades in the study of Shapiro et al.) As Duret et al. [2010] discuss, the amplitude of radial anisotropy is not well determined in the global-scale tomographic study of Shapiro et al. [2004].
 Thus, it is difficult to determine if the Vsv low velocity features that we observe are entirely or only partially the consequence of anisotropic mineral alignment in the middle crust.
-Whether the observed LVZs are caused by partial melt, the alignment of anisotropic minerals, or a combination of the two, they almost certainly identify areas of substantial past deformation that may still be on-going.
+Whether the observed LVZs are caused by partial melt, the alignment of anisotropic minerals, or a combination of the two, they almost certainly identify areas of substantial past deformation that may still be ongoing.
 Therefore, a significant question arises from these observations: Why are the LVZs strongest near the periphery of Tibet?
-We do not propose to answer this question here but believe its answer will provide substantial information about the mode of deformation of the Tibetan crust.
+We do not propose to answer this question here but believe that its answer may provide information about the mode of deformation of the Tibetan crust.

-The fact that the LVZs do not honor surface faults is at variance with the "rigid block" model of deformation and provides direct support for the "internal deformation" model.
-Observations of LVZs confined to the middle crust may appear to support internal deformation via ductile "channel flow".
+[56] The fact that the LVZs do not honor surface faults is at variance with the "rigid block" model of deformation and provides direct support for the "internal deformation" model.
+Observations of LVZs confined to the middle crust may appear to support internal deformation via ductile "channel flow."
 However, if the LVZs are caused primarily by mineral alignment, then the lack of radial anisotropy in the lower crust may simply reflect the paucity of lower crustal anisotropic minerals.
-Until other specific seismic observations are made, "vertically coherent deformation" is consistent with the seismological evidence presented here.
+Until other specific seismic observations are made, LVZs observed in the middle crust based solely on Rayleigh waves cannot be used as an argument for the "channel flow" model.
 There are two specific seismic observations that are needed to extend and clarify inferences from the results presented here.
 First, higher resolution Love wave phase velocity measurements obtained from ambient noise across all of Tibet are needed to infer Vsh in the middle crust.
 These observations will help to determine whether the observed LVZs result entirely or only partially from mineral alignment.
 Second, azimuthal anisotropy observed both for the crust from ambient noise and uppermost mantle from earthquake records will constrain the vertical continuity of strain that will help to adjudicate between channel flow and vertically coherent deformation lacking in present observations.